Who is still looking for a cute Mother’s Day dessert idea? I got you covered with these Linzer Cookies with Strawberry Rose Jam.

 Linzer cookies with strawberry rose jam just scream Mother’s Day.
 Most ladies love strawberries and roses, so why not combine them in a dessert.

-- 12 tbsp unsalted butter, softened at room temperature
+- 12 tablespoon unsalted butter, softened at room temperature

 - ½ cup granulated sugar